samb00ka/DNSkron/README.md

 #### Installation

 1. Register a Virustotal account and get your free API key
-2. Install requirements (curl, csvtool, jq)
+2. Download dnskron.sh to your Linux PC and put it into a folder
-3. Download dnskron.sh to your Linux PC and put it into a folder
+3. Install requirements
 4. Open dnskron.sh with a text editor, replace <API_KEY> with your API key and save the file

 #### Usage